Jack12xl/academic-kickstart/content/authors/admin/_index.md

 Besides research, I also interest in playing video games and making my own.

-Currenly, I'm looking for a master/PHD program on Computer Science and Computer Graphics.
+Currenly, I'm looking for a master/PHD program on Computer Vision and Computer Graphics.
 If you are interested in me, feel free to call me !